dive2Pro/roam-tabs/README.md

 ### Using Stack Mode

 - **Navigate**: Scroll horizontally or click on a page's spine to focus on it
+- **Fold/Unfold**: Click the chevron icon on a page's spine to fold/unfold it.
+Right-click the title to access "Fold All" / "Unfold All" options.
 - **Close Tabs**: Click the close button (×) on the spine of any page
 - **Switch Pages**: Click on the spine or content area of a page to make it active
 - **Minimap Navigation**:
-  - The minimap displays at the bottom-right corner showing all your open pages as colored blocks
+  - The minimap displays at the bottom-right corner showing all your open pages as colored blocks. **The active tab is highlighted.**
   - The blue thumb (slider) represents your current viewport position
   - **Drag the thumb** to scroll through pages smoothly
   - **Click anywhere on the minimap** to jump to that position instantly